Basic 3D Math: Vectors

 - 4 Component vectors for performing transformations using matrices (more on that later)

 As stated above, vectors can be used to represent positions and directions.
-Below you see a cartesian coordinate system with a vectors:
+Below you see a Cartesian coordinate system with vectors:

 Positional Vectors are mostly used for the positions of vertices, directional vectors for light calculations (just to name two of the many usages)